inkognitro/oas-tszod-gen/README.md

 and uses the built-in [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 This request handler implementation requires custom functions for `decoding` and `encoding` data from and to query string format.
-At time of writing this, the [qs](https://www.npmjs.com/package/qs) package is the most commonly used library for such tasks and therefore recommended.
+The [qs](https://www.npmjs.com/package/qs) library is currently is the most commonly used library for such tasks and therefore recommended.
+Creating a FetchApiRequestHandler instance comes with the following steps:

-Creating a FetchApiRequestHandler instance comes with the following two steps:
+To support `application/x-www-form-urlencoded` request and response bodies, this request handler implementation requires a custom `decoding` and `encoding` function to convert data from and to query string format.

-Install the [qs](https://www.npmjs.com/package/qs) library like so:
+The [qs](https://www.npmjs.com/package/qs) library currently is the most commonly used library for such tasks and therefore recommended:
 ```
 npm install qs --save